 Evaluation criteria

-The evaluation covered the OECD-DAC criteria of relevance, efficiency, effectiveness and sustainability and assessed the key factors that have contributed to achievement or non-achievement of the intended results.
+The evaluation covered the OECD-DAC criteria of relevance, efficiency, effectiveness, and sustainability and assessed the key factors that have contributed to achievement or non-achievement of the intended results.

 Evaluation questions

 The questions of the evaluation are presented in the Matrix of evaluation presented in Annex 2.